tom-clik/clikpage/_notes/Stylesheets.md

 </fonts>
 ```

-Like colors, it's permissible to defined font families that derive from other fonts.
+Like colors, it's permissible to define fonts that derive from other fonts.

 ### Editing options